aashikkk/Java_CodeWMosh/README.md

 ### Abstraction

+- Hiding complexity & Showing Only essentials
 - Reduce complexity by hiding unnecessary details
 - Remote Controller example (we dont know how the transistors of remote working internally, we only know just changing the channel etc)
 - Hiding implementation details
+- hiding the implementation details of a code and exposing only the necessary information to the user.
+It provides the ability to simplify complex systems by ignoring irrelevant details and reducing complexity

 **Coupling** - the level of dependency between classes.
 If we change one class, it should not affect the other class.